-Date Process or Equipment Item Flaring Event Description Root Cause Finding Action Item(s) Proposed Dates/Status Duration, Flow & Emissions Consistency with Flare Minimization Plan (12-12-406.3) ESDR No. Recurrent Failure? failed which resulted in the release of high pressure hydrogen to atmosphere.
+Date Process or Equipment Item Flaring Event Description Root Cause Finding Action Item(s) Proposed Dates/Status Duration, Flow & Emissions Consistency with Flare Minimization Plan (12-12-406.3) ESDR No. , , , Recurrent Failure? to allow maintenance on the pressure gauges with G-802 in operation.
+However, upon startup, one of the instrument tubing-to-fitting connections failed which resulted in the release of high pressure hydrogen to atmosphere.
 MP 2.53 requires 20% visual verification of fitting connections.
 The consequence of failure of a Highly Hazardous Service (defined in MP 2.53) may be very significant.
 Revise MP 2.53 to require 100% visual verification of instrument tubing assemblies for all connections in Highly Hazardous Service.
 COMPLETED 6/26/15 3/5-6/15 Maintenance Gas Turbine - Fuel Gas Balance Maintenance turnarounds were taking place on the gas turbines at the Steam Power Plant (SPP).
 Because the gas turbines at the SPP are large fuel gas consumers, during maintenance periods on these turbines there were periods where all of the fuel gas produced at the refinery could not be consumed.
 Due to the imbalance in the fuel gas system, the additional fuel gas that could not be consumed by the refinery process heaters was flared.
 During this period, only excess scrubbed fuel gas and natural gas was flared.
 Maintenance pre-planning was conducted that identified the potential for fuel gas imbalance.
 No specific prevention measures were implemented but measures were taken to minimize the quantity of material flared.
 N/A N/A Duration: 40 hours Flow: 1422 MSCF Emissions SO2 - 15 lb (H2S = 0.01%) CH4 -272 lb NMHC -1148 lb Reduced Consumption of Fuel Gas - Fuel Gas Imbalance (Section 4.2.1.3) 136-15 N 3/12-14/15 Maintenance Gas Turbine - Fuel Gas Balance Maintenance turnarounds were taking place on the gas turbines at the Steam Power Plant (SPP).
 Because the gas turbines at the SPP are large fuel gas consumers, during maintenance periods on these turbines there were periods where all of the fuel gas produced at the refinery could not be consumed.
 Due to the imbalance in the fuel gas system, the additional fuel gas that could not be consumed by the refinery process heaters was flared.
 During this period, only excess scrubbed fuel gas and natural gas was flared.
 Maintenance pre-planning was conducted that identified the potential for fuel gas imbalance.
 No specific prevention measures were implemented but measures were taken to minimize the quantity of material flared.
 N/A N/A Duration: 28 hours Flow: 2393 MSCF Emissions SO2 - 40 lb (H2S =0.01 %) CH4 -627 lb NMHC - 2193lb Reduced Consumption of Fuel Gas - Fuel Gas Imbalance (Section 4.2.1.3) 137-15 N 3/22/15 Maintenance Gas Turbine - Fuel Gas Balance Maintenance turnarounds were taking place on the gas turbines at the Steam Power Plant (SPP).
 Because the gas turbines at the SPP are large fuel gas consumers, during maintenance periods on these turbines there were periods where all of the fuel gas produced at the refinery could not be consumed.
-Due to the imbalance in the fuel gas system, the additional fuel gas that could not be consumed by the refinery process heaters was flared.
-During this period, only excess Maintenance pre-planning was conducted that identified the potential for fuel gas imbalance.
+Due to the imbalance in Maintenance pre-planning was conducted that identified the potential for fuel gas imbalance.
 No specific prevention measures were implemented but measures were taken to minimize the quantity of material flared.
-N/A N/A Duration: 16.5 hours Flow: 501 MSCF Emissions SO2 - 8 lb (H2S =0.01 %) CH4 -141 lb NMHC - 470 lb Reduced Consumption of Fuel Gas - Fuel Gas Imbalance (Section 4.2.1.3) 138-15 N
+N/A N/A Duration: 16.5 hours Flow: 501 MSCF Emissions SO2 - 8 lb (H2S = 0.01 %) CH4 - 141 lb Reduced Consumption of Fuel Gas - Fuel Gas Imbalance (Section 4.2.1.3) 138-15 N